UPPMAX/programming_formalisms/docs/expressive_data_type/README.md

     - Medium: the parameters class as shown above, work in `src/learners`
     - Hardest: one in the learners' project, work in `src/weather`

-- Write the definition of the classes
+- Write the tests and definitio of your class

 ???- question "Answer for the position class"